ABA Therapist: Job Description & Career Requirements

 The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) projects that the employment of occupational therapists will grow by about 33% between 2010 and 2020, while job opportunities for behavioral disorder and substance abuse counselors could increase by 27% during the same decade.
 According to PayScale.com, ABA therapists earn between $24,807 and $50,879 a year, with a median of $33,297, as of November 2013.

-Related to ABA Therapist: Job Description and Requirements for Becoming an ABA Therapist
+Related to ABA Therapist: Job Description & Career Requirements

 - Recently Updated

 Find out how to become a massage therapist.
 Research the education and training requirements and learn about the experience you...